 There are beautiful saguaro studded hills on the west side of Tucson.
-That is where the "Enclaves at Gates Pass" is located - a high-end development ("Subdivision") where development was to occur in two phases.
+That is where the Enclaves at Gates Pass is located-a subdivision ("Subdivision") where development was to occur in two phases.
 Phase I ("Phase I") was developed first and consisted of approximately 21 custom home lots.
-Most of those lots were sold between 2004 and 2006, despite the fact that the Subdivision's improvements were incomplete - making it impossible for the purchasers of the lots ("Lot Owners") to build their houses.
+Most of those lots were sold between 2004 and 2006, despite the fact that the Subdivision's improvements were incomplete-making it impossible for the purchasers of the lots ("Lot Owners") to build their houses.
 Since 2006, there have been two different bankruptcies involving the Subdivision.
-In 2008, the first developer (West Speedway Partners, hereinafter "WSI"), as part of its Chapter 11 plan of reorganization, transferred the unsold portions of the Subdivision ("Real Property") to West Speedway Partners II (hereinafter "WSII").
-In 2009, after WSII's expected financing collapsed, it too filed for bankruptcy.
-Since then, litigation has been filed and dismissed in multiple courts.
+In 2008, the first developer, West Speedway Partners ("WSI"), as part of its Chapter 11 plan of reorganization,